What is a compressed workweek?

 -

-Potential gaps in coverage or service - If your entire team is off on Fridays, for instance, who's handling customer queries or urgent requests?
+Potential gaps in coverage or service - If your entire team is off on Fridays, for instance, who’s handling customer queries or urgent requests?
 This could lead to service disruptions or unsatisfied clients.
+Implementing the right time and attendance systems can help manage schedules and ensure adequate staff coverage.

 3. Employee health concerns